ccatobs/MODBUS/README.md

                                    --payload "{\"test 32 bit int\": 720.04}"

-For the time being it accepts - as input - a JSON with one or multiple {"parameter": "value"} pairs, where parameter needs to match its counterpart in the Reader JSON as already defined above.
+For the time being it accepts - as input - a JSON with one or multiple {"parameter": "value"} pairs, where parameter needs to match (required!) its counterpart in the Reader JSON as already defined above.

-Note: parameters defined for MODBUS classes 1 and 3 will just be ignored.
+Note: parameters defined for MODBUS register classes 1 and 3 will be ignored.

 Caveat:

-* Owing to Python's pymodbus module, registers can solely be updated on the whole, which particularly applies for strings, bits and 8bit-integers in the leading and trailing bytes.
-Hence, solely a leading or trailing byte being updated, will result in "0x00" (empty) of the respective other.
+* Owing to Python's pymodbus module, registers can solely be updated on the whole, which particularly applies for strings, bits and 8 bit-integers of the leading and trailing bytes.
-* Endianness of byteorder is sort of a hassle
-* No locking mechanism applied for parallel reading and writing yet that would only make sense if one instance exists utilizing reading and writing methods.
+* No locking mechanism is applied for parallel reading and writing (see also MODBUS Web API).
+* When updating bit maps for a 16-bit register, say *TEST0*, note that the payload needs to be formatted as of below.
+If less than 16 bits are provided, it will populate the register starting at the low bit of byte/1, subsequent will be set to false.

+                            l             h l             h
+    --payload "{\"TEST0\": [1,0,0,1,0,0,0,1,1,1,0,1,0,1,0,1]}"
+                            byte/1          byte/2

-## The MODBUS RestAPI
+## The MODBUS Web API

 Run the Rest API with the previously described MODBUS READER and WRITER methods of the *MODBUSClient* class.
 An internal locking mechanism prevents reading and writing to the same device simulaneously.

     python3 mb_client_RestAPI.py --host <host> (default: 127.0.0.1) \
-                                 --port <port> (default: 5000) \
+                                 --port <port> (default: 5100) The config files are sought in modbusClient/configFiles directory.
-                                 --path <path of config files> (default: "/../ConfigFiles/")

-Get a list of available endpoints, type in the browser URL
+Get a list of available read and write endpoints, by typing in the browser URL.

-    <host>:5000/docs#
+    <host>:5100/docs#

 ![](pics/API_swagger_MODBUS.png)

 Alternatively, invoke cli *curl* for the Reader:

-    curl <host>:5000/modbus/read/<device>
+    curl <host>:5100/modbus/read/<device>

 and for the Writer:

-    curl <host>:5000/modbus/write/<device> -X PUT \
+    curl <host>:5100/modbus/write/<device> -X PUT \
             -d 'payload={"test 32 bit int": 720.04,
             "write int register": 10,
             "string of register/1": "YZ",